 The following issues concerning divorce and social security are important to keep in mind when approaching divorce later in life.

-Martha's Question: My husband and I divorced after being married for 26yrs.
+Martha's Question: My husband and I divorced after being married for 26 years.
 I am 52 and he is 59.
 When I reach 62, will I be eligible to collect 50% of his social security?
 His income was substantially higher than mine.

 The exception to this rule is if you remarry.
 But if your second marriage were to later end due to death or divorce, you would be eligible once again.
 The Social Security Administration is a great resource for questions related to divorce and social security benefits.
 You can reach them on-line by visiting their website at www.ssa.gov or by telephone at 1-800-772-1213.

-Linda's Question: My husband will soon reach full retirement eligibility for Social Security.
+Linda's Question: My husband will soon reach full retirement eligibility for Social Security in October.
 Since we have a dependent child, he will also get benefits.
 Do I file for divorce before this comes into effect, or do I wait until after it has commenced and use it as child support?

 Child support is affected by social security benefits and typically is included in determining the parent's income.
 Hence, any benefit the parent paying child support receives will help determine the initial child support obligation.
 You should check with your state's child support guidelines to determine the way in which they view child support as it pertains to gross income.